 If you were visiting someone else’s property, were in a private business, or were on public land and suffered injuries, you may have a case against the party who owns or occupies the property.
 It may be possible to hold this party responsible for your injuries and recover compensation if there is evidence to support your case.

-An Atlanta premises liability lawyer from Bader Scott Injury Lawyers may be able to take action on your behalf, pursuing an insurance settlement or court verdict against the property owner.
+An Atlanta personal injury lawyer from Bader Scott Injury Lawyers may be able to take action on your behalf, pursuing an insurance settlement or court verdict against the property owner.

 To learn more, call Bader Scott Injury Lawyers now at (404) 888-8888.
 We will discuss your premises liability case with you for free and determine if we believe you have a case for damages.